TECH500

 Also Read: How To Use Android Auto: A Step By Step Guide!

-OLED displays are comparatively much thinner compared to LCDs.
+OLED displays are comparatively much thinner than LCDs.
 Hence, it provides more efficient and bright presentations.
-In addition, OLED offers support for large display sizes compared to traditional LCDs.
-AMOLEDs remove the limitation of display sizes.
-One can fit it into any display size.
+In addition, OLED supports large display sizes compared to traditional LCDs.

 POLED uses plastic, allowing it to bend more than regular OLED.
-POLED technology typically uses glass.
 AMOLED is another type of display.
 It has a special part that makes it work better.
 Phones like Samsung and OnePlus use AMOLED screens.
 LG manufactures POLED screens, as seen in the LG G8X ThinQ phone.
-Because POLED and AMOLED displays can bend, they are used in phones with curved or foldable screens.

 Also read: Tempered Glass vs Plastic Screen protectors